Frequently asked questions (FAQs):

 The LSM (Life Science Munich Graduate School ) offers an international doctoral programme in life sciences covering areas of Anthropology and Human Biology, Biochemistry, Biophysics, Chemical Biology, Cell and Developmental Biology, Ecology, Evolutionary Biology, Genetics, Microbiology, Pharmacology, Plant Sciences, Systematic Botany and Mycology, Systematic Zoology and Zoology to outstanding motivated and qualified researchers.
 Within an environment of scientific excellence and collaboration, the programme exposes students to a wide range of scientific questions and methods covering the disciplines mentioned above.
 We welcome applicants from outside of the faculty of biology, namely applicants interested in our LSM members research from neighbouring Faculty of Chemistry and Pharmacy.
 Hereby fostering the interdisciplinarity our programme has to offer.
 The LSM programme is highly multidisciplinary, as its members represent the entire spectrum of research and teaching carried out in the Faculty of Biology (with the exception of neurosciences) plus aspects in pharmaceutical sciences and chemistry.

 What are the requirements for applying to the LSM?

-We invite applications from students with a Master of Science Degree or equivalent and/or Bachelor with honours (4-year degree).
+We welcome applications from students with a Master of Science Degree or equivalent and in special cases with a Bachelor with honours (4-year degree).
 Please note that you need to have completed your degree by the time you start the LSM programme, but not at the time of application.
-With the exception to the DAAD-LSM projects, Master degree is required, and should have been awarded by the interview days, 22-24th February.
+There is an exception with the DAAD-LSM projects, Master degree is a minimum requirement, and should have been awarded by the interview days, February 27th to March 1st, 2018.
 The programme will be taught entirely in English, therefore candidates are also expected to be proficient in the language.
 For candidates applying to the Graduate Scholarship School Programme (DAAD) joint LSM projects, requirements are different (please view the link for more details).

 How can I apply?

 Applications for the LSM graduate programme have to be submitted online through the LSM [Online Application Tool] soon to reopen!
 Applications submitted by mail, email or outside of the application window will not be considered.